priyo5/CheemsChaps/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+# About The Project

 For this group project we were tasked with creating a program that builds, tests and launches different types of rockets.
 This includes building a rocket type, satellite type and engine type.
 Cargo can also be added on the rocket to be sent into outer space.

+The poject was split into four main sub-tasks:
+* Asking the user for flight details (rocket types, destination planet, etc...)
+* Building the users desired rocket and setting the details for the flight.
+* Launching the rocket as a Simulation.
+* (Potentially) Re-using the rocket for another simulation.

-The 3 rockets you can build are:
+<h3>The 3 rockets you can build are:</h3>
 * People Rocket: Falcon 9 Rocket, Crew Dragon Spacecraft with a stage 1 Merlin Engine and a stage 2 Vacuum Merlin Engine
 * Satellite Rocket: Falcon Heavy Rocket, Dragon Spacecraft with satellite with a stage 1 Merlin Engine and a stage 2 Vacuum Merlin Engine
 * Starlink Rocket: Falcon Heavy Rocket, Dragon Spacecraft with satellite with a stage 1 Merlin Engine and a stage 2 Vacuum Merlin Engine

-These will all have different options to add
+<h3>Launching a simulation</h3>
+* The user can contiuously modify the rocket and run Static fire tests.
+* Once a static fire test completes and passes, the rocket will be ready to launch.
+* The launch will display the fuel left at regular time intervals (after cetrtain distances travelled).
+* The rocket will then display that the goods to be transported have arrived.

+<h3>Re-using rockets for the next simulation</h3>

 ### Built With